AlstonTang/Chess2Audio/README.md

 ## Moving forward
 Perhaps a visualization of the audio files for data analysis, clock moves corresponding to durations in length.
 Consistency within functions.

+### Other notes
+Still learning ins and outs of github, so don't expect clean code or documentation much.
+Don't even expect this to be great.
+It's just good enough.